-Department Events The Science and Education Department formulated and issued the 2021 "Three Basics and Three Stricts" (三基三嚴) training program and training schedule in March 2021 in accordance with the requirements of the National Health Committee, and organized the entire hospital for trainings according to the plan.
-At the departmental level, the daily training was included in the monthly assessment.
-The training was recorded and supervised with coverage rate of 100% and pass rate of 95%. • Paper publication: As of December 2021, a total of 21 papers have been published and recorded in the Ministry of Science and Education, including two Science Citation Index (SCI) papers with impact factor of 4.372 and 3.355 respectively.
-Conferences and further education • Participation in conferences and advanced studies: In 2021, applicants for outgoing participation in conferences or training were reported to the leaders of all levels of the hospital for approval after strict review and inspection in accordance with the regulations, so as to ensure that the review was well documented and the records were regulated.
-As of December 2021, a total of 107 people from KMH have participated in various academic conferences at all levels, and a total of 48 people have been selected for further studies. • Foreign training: In 2021, our hospital undertook rotation training tasks for a total of 8 doctors in the ultrasound department, emergency department, cardiology department, and pharmacy department.
-Nursing Department The Nursing Department is responsible for the stratified training of nurses.
-Pre-job training for newly recruited nurses and interns are held every year.
-Theory, knowledge and skills training assessments for nurses and core teams were carried out.
-The trainings and assessments broaden the vision of the nurses, and continuously improve the management skills of head nurses and the theoretical knowledge and skills of nurses.
+Department Events • Teacher training: In 2022, 7 teacher training sessions were organized around the annual plan, with a completion rate of 100%.
+The Science and Education Department formulated and issued the 2022"Three Basics and Three Stricts" (三基三嚴) training program and training schedule in March 2022 in accordance with the requirements of the National Health Commission for the three basic training, and organized the entire hospital for training according to the plan.
+At the department level, the daily training is included in the monthly assessment, so that the training is recorded and supervised.
+And make the department-level training coverage rate of 100%, the pass rate of 95%. • Paper publication: As of December 2022, a total of 17 papers have been published in the Academy after the papers were published in the Ministry of Science and Education.
+Conferences and further education • Participation in conferences and advanced studies: In 2022, based on the actual situation of the hospitals, applicants for outgoing participation in conferences or training will be reported to the leaders of all levels of hospitals for approval after strict review and inspection in accordance with the regulations, so as to ensure that the review is well-documented and the records are regulated.
+As of December 2022, a total of 46 people from the whole school have gone out to participate in various academic conferences at all levels. • External trainees: A total of 8 external trainees were received throughout the year, from the Department of Stomatology, Department of Anaesthesia, Department of Rehabilitation Medicine, Department of Emergency Medicine, Sensory Control Office and Department of Pharmacy, with a period of 1-6 months.